2.8 Accreditation by Professional, Statutory and Regulatory Bodies

 1. Professional, Statutory and Regulatory Bodies (PSRBs) set standards for, and regulate standards of entry into particular professions.
 The University engages with a number of PSRBs through formal accreditation of taught study schemes at undergraduate and postgraduate level.
 As part of its responsibility for Part B of the UK Quality Code for Higher Education, Academic Board retains overall responsibility for managing all external review, validation and accreditation exercises relating to teaching activities within the University (Chapter B1).

-2. Institutes retain responsibility for liaising with PSRBs for initial accreditation and for the management of accredited schemes within their subject areas.
-PSRB reports provide valuable external feedback on the quality and standards of schemes and Institutes are expected to take them fully into account as part of the Annual Monitoring of Taught Schemes (see section 6 of the AMTS1 form).
+2. Faculties retain responsibility for liaising with PSRBs for initial accreditation and for the management of accredited schemes within their subject areas.
+PSRB reports provide valuable external feedback on the quality and standards of schemes and Faculties are expected to take them fully into account as part of the Annual Monitoring of Taught Schemes (see section 6 of the AMTS1 form).

-4. Institutes should ensure that copies of the following are submitted to the Academic Quality and Records Office (AQRO) for consideration by Academic Board: all correspondence and documents submitted to PSRBs for accreditation exercises; correspondence and reports arising from accreditation exercises, and Institute responses or action plans.
+4. Faculties should ensure that copies of the following are submitted to the Academic Registry for consideration by Academic Board: all correspondence and documents submitted to PSRBs for accreditation exercises; correspondence and reports arising from accreditation exercises, and Faculty responses or action plans.
 These should be sent to email@example.com

-6. Academic Board will maintain a register of all schemes which are accredited by PSRBs.
-Institute Directors will be invited to review and confirm the accuracy of the register on an annual basis.
+6. Academic Board will maintain a register of all schemes which are accredited by PSRBs. faculty Pro Vice-Chancellors will be invited to review and confirm the accuracy of the register on an annual basis.
 Institutes are also expected to inform Academic Board of any changes to the status of scheme accreditations.